negesti/gnome-shell-extensions-negesti/README.md

 The extension can be configured using the gnome prefs tool.
 * East/West widths, North/South heights
 * Keybindings
+    * To re-assign keybindings, disable the extension before opening the settings
+    * Check build in keybindings for conflict if a keybinind can not be set (for example `Super + PageUp/NumPad_9`)
 * Change width and height when moving to corner (Always, only height, only width)
 * Use multiple widths even if moving to other screen is possible